Francessco121/dart-embedded-config/embedded_config/example/example.md

 }
 ```

-The previous file can be represented in code using the following class:
+The previous file can be represented in code using the following classes:
 ```dart
 // file: lib/app_config.dart